aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/iconfilter/_index.md

 ```

 Gets which icon set is used in the filter criteria.
-[IconSetType](../../com.aspose.cells/iconsettype).
+See [IconSetType](../../com.aspose.cells/iconsettype).

 **Returns:**
 int